 Steve Isdahl has a pretty cool elk story to tell, and lucky for us, the video he shot does it more justice than any descriptive words.
 While recently on a hunt with his nephew in northern British Columbia, Canada, Isdahl arrowed a brute of a bull elk from 50 yards out.
-But it’s what happened after the arrow connected that is pretty unusual.
+But it's what happened after the arrow connected that was so unusual.

 According to Isdahl's June 25 post on Facebook, the bull elk stormed downhill at full speed after the shot before stopping suddenly.
 And as you're about to see in this video, when lumber meets an elk head-on, the tree trunks usually come out on top.